 In simpler times, humans would live in tribal communities for safety as there was little chance of survival alone in the wild.
 As a result, our brains instilled a warning system informing us of the dangers of being rejected by a community.
 This explains why the negative feeling of rejection is still prominent in society today: it’s our brains making a case for survival.

 With modern relationships in our modern world, the meeting of this ancient warning system with new technologies can cause interesting results.
 For, at the same time as the brain is holding on to this primal need to please the community, technology (and specifically social networks) are making that community wider than ever before, making it impossible to please everyone.
-What's more, the instant nature of modern communication ensures that any reactions can be felt with immediate effect.
+What’s more, the instant nature of modern communication ensures that any reactions (such as missing the person) can be felt with immediate effect.

 How social media forces us to deal with rejection

 This need to deal with rejection-via-social-media also can hit us on a more personal level.
 The ever increasing use of social media networks and dating apps mean that everyone is constantly connected through a range of sources, and therefore able to see when someone is online and not instantly replying to a message